Male Infertility | Symptoms, Diagnosis & Treatments

 Symptoms

-Determining whether a man’s semen is lacking sperm cannot be accomplished simply by viewing the semen with the naked eye.
-A semen analysis by an experienced laboratory is required to determine whether sperm are present or not.
+• Determining whether your semen is lacking sperm cannot be determined by viewing the semen with the naked eye.
+A semen analysis by an experienced laboratory is required to check the sperm quality.

 Treatment

-The cause of the azoospermia needs to be determined before a treatment plan is formulated.
-Surgical correction may be attempted to correct a blockage if that is determined to be the cause.
+• The cause of the azoospermia needs to be determined before a treatment plan is agreed upon.
+Surgical correction may be undertaken to correct a blockage if that’s the cause.

-Sperm are produced inside the testes, so a testicular biopsy can be used to retrieve sperm for In Vitro Fertilisation (IVF) with Intracytoplasmic Sperm Injection (ICSI) in situations where there is azoospermia but the man is still producing sperm.
-Donor sperm may be an option if it is discovered that no sperm are being produced in the testes.
+• Sperm are produced in the testes, so a testicular biopsy can be used to retrieve sperm for In Vitro Fertilisation (IVF) with Intracytoplasmic Sperm Injection (ICSI) in situations where there is azoospermia but the man is still producing sperm.
+Donor sperm may be an option if it is discovered that no sperm is being produced.

 Bilateral absence of the vas deferens